snnbyyds/snnbyyds/README.md

 My real name is Nuo Shen.
 I am interested in building roms for my phone and some other things like Renegade Project.

-- 🔭 I’m now an official maintainer for fajita in PixelExperience organization
+- 🔭 I’m now an official maintainer (buildbot) for fajita & enchilada in PixelExperience organization
 - 🌱 I’m currently learning something about Android
 - 💬 Ask me about my silly codes :)